yalue/merged_fs/README.md

    `NewMergedFS`, then the file in the first of the two always overrides the file with the same name in the second FS.

- - Following the first point, if a directory in the second FS has the same name as a regular file in the first, neither the directory in the second FS nor any of its contents will be present in the merged FS (the regular file will take priority).
+ - Following the prior point, if a directory in the second FS has the same name as a regular file in the first, neither the directory in the second FS nor any of its contents will be present in the merged FS (the regular file will take priority).
 For example, if FS `A` contains a regular file named `a/b`,